 2.4 References

-References must be sorted alphabetically in section "References".
-Modified Harvard style of referencing must be used.
+References must be listed in alphabetical order in the section titled “References.”
+The APA 7th edition referencing style must be used.
 For example:

 - Authors.